2008 Serbian local elections: Smederevska Palanka

 Results of the election for the Municipal Assembly of Smederevska Palanka:

 Nenad Milojičić of the Democratic Party was chosen as mayor after the election.
 He was succeeded by Živko Petrović of the same party in 2010.

 Velika Plana

 Results of the election for the Municipal Assembly of Velika Plana:

 Incumbent mayor Dejan Šulkić of the Democratic Party of Serbia was confirmed for another term in office after the election.

 Pomoravlje District

 Local elections were held in the one city (Jagodina) and all five other municipalities of the Pomoravlje District.
 United Serbia won a majority victory in its home base of Jagodina in an alliance with the Socialist Party of Serbia; a member of United Serbia also claimed the mayoralty in Ćuprija as part of the Socialist Party's alliance.

 The Democratic Party won in Despotovac, Paraćin, and Rekovac.
 In Svilajnac, a member of G17 Plus claimed the mayoralty in alliance with the Democratic Party.

 Jagodina

 Results of the election for the City Assembly of Jagodina:

 Incumbent mayor Dragan Marković Palma, the leader of United Serbia, was confirmed for another term in office after the election.
+Petar Petrović, also of United Serbia, was chosen as deputy mayor.
+Petrović stood down in October 2011, as he could not hold a dual mandate as a parliamentarian as a member of the city executive.

+Života Starčević was elected to the assembly on the Democratic Party of Serbia list.